cda-tum/mqt-qecc/README.md

     pip install  mqt.qecc --no-binary mqt.qecc
     ```
   This enables platform specific compiler optimizations that cannot be enabled on portable wheels.

+> **Note**
+> Pre-built wheels are not yet available.
+They will be released soon.
+In the meantime, follow the instructions below for cloning the repository
+> and call `pip install --editable .` in the cloned directory to install the Python package.

 - Once installed, start using it in Python:
   ```python
   from mqt.qecc import *